jhoormann/OzDES_getPhoto/README.md

 # OzDES_getPhoto
 Here are scripts to download and process the photometric data from the Dark Energy Survey needed for the OzDES RM program.
-The resulting data tables are in the formed needed for use in the spectrophotometric procedures ([OzDES_calibSpec](https://github.com/jhoormann/OzDES_calibSpec)).
+The resulting data tables are in the formed needed for use in the OzDES spectrophotometric procedures ([OzDES_calibSpec](https://github.com/jhoormann/OzDES_calibSpec)).

 ## Scripts